jumpstart-delete/jumpstart/README.md

 - Password limits with 8 characters minimum, with one upper Case, one digit and one lower case minimum using Regex.
 - Creating separate users-table for each user in the same database.

-**Search Page**
+**Search Page and Results Page**
 - Uses 4 API keys from four different database to narrow search to location and keyword
 - Use Promise.all to resolve multiple promises
 - Shuffle data to shuffle the job search to present it across multiple pages

+**View Details**
+- Renders details for each job selected
+- Save to database from the details page   OR
+- Return to the results page

+**List Details**
+- Renders all jobs from the database - Filter jobs based on status
+- Update job status
+- Delete job from the list

 ## Functions used in the app

 ## References
 * [ShuffleData](https://www.kirupa.com/html5/shuffling_array_js.htm)